-&lt;sup>4They focused mostly on just cause and right authority, but also "completed the Just War assessment" with smaller sections on: right intention; reasonable prospect of success; proportionate cause; and war as a last resort (Enemark and Michaelsen 2005).
+4They focused mostly on just cause and right authority, but also "completed the Just War assessment" with smaller sections on: right intention, reasonable prospect of success, proportionate cause, and war as a last resort (Enemark and Michaelsen 2005).

-&lt;sup>5A search through the literature found various surveys about attitudes toward war (Asmus, Everts, and Isernia 2004; Holsti 2004; Larson and Savych 2005; Berinsky 2009; Grieco, Gelpi, Reifler, and Feaver 2011) and even children (Hall 1993), but none used just war criteria to evaluate specific wars.
+5A search through the literature found various surveys about attitudes toward war (Asmus, Everts, and Isernia 2004; Holsti 2004; Larson and Savych 2005; Berinsky 2009; Grieco et al. 2011), but none used just war criteria to evaluate specific wars.

-&lt;sup>6We also examined the political center but those results are not included in this paper in order to simplify the analysis.
+6We also examined the political center but those results are not included in this paper in order to simplify the analysis.